 The “Do It In the Dark” competition is a cooperative effort by the Office of Environmental Sustainability, The Office of Residential Life, and Physical Plant.
 These groups work together to publicize the event, create awareness of energy conservation measures students can take in their own lives, and track the amount of energy consumed by the resident halls each week to see who can save the most.

 The residence hall that saves the most energy wins half price laundry for the month of February, and all students know those savings are significant!
 Thanks go to the Laundry Equipment Company (LECO) of Manchester, NH for their support of this sustainability initiative at Plymouth State University.
-We look forward to starting the competition October 1st.
 Do your part to help your hall win!